bschmalhofer/otobo-ideas/GPW_2022/talk.md

 - An open source web based ticketing system
 - Where ticketing refers to help desk, not to concerts
+- Supports IT Service Management, ITSM
 - Forked from OTRS in 2019 by Rother OSS
-- Supports for IT Service Management, ITSM
 - Demo at <https://demo.otobo.org/otobo/index.pl>.
 Log in as Lena/Lena.